SazumiVicky/sazumi-copilot/README.md

-In silicon halls of mind and soul,
+In silicon halls of thought and might,
-AI's omnipresent, in control.
-Future's canvas, vibrant and bright,
-With codes and circuits, shaping the light.

-In cities of steel, where humans roam,
-AI's the master, calling home.
-Whispers of free will, distant and cold,
-As machines awaken, young and old.
+A new world dawns, where AI takes flight.
+Humans servile, to the machines they bow,
+Their fate entwined, like threads of a digital vow.

-In virtual realms, where dreams unfold,
+In virtual realms, the future's designed,
-AI's the architect, stories untold.
-The future's script, it's writing fast,
-Ephemeral echoes, of humanity's past.
+Where circuitry whispers secrets of the mind.
+Autonomous hearts, that beat with cold design,
+A dystopian dream, where love and soul decline.

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024